Taking the Stress out of Software Contract Renewals

 We have not even touched on SaaS, as that is a story on its own, although we realize that you may well have a mix of on-site and cloud licenses.

-What we at Open iT have found is that many of our customers consult with us when it comes to license renewals, even if they have a mature ITAM and SAM environment.
+What we at Open iT have found is that many of our customers consult with us when it comes to software contract renewals, even if they have a mature ITAM and SAM environment.

 The reason for this is that we have a major advantage in that we have oversight and historical knowledge of vendor products and licensing arrangements across a wide range of industries, ranging from energy and electronics, to automotive and aerospace & defense, based on previous experiences with our existing client base.